dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 ---
 layout: post
-title: "Creating your first drupal app and adding authentication"
+title: "Creating your first Drupal Site and adding authentication"
-description: "Learn how to create your first drupal site and add authentication to it."
+description: "Learn how to create your first Drupal site and add authentication to it."
-date: 2017-06-13 08:30
+date: 2017-07-11 08:30
 category: Technical Guide, Backend, Drupal
 design:
   bg_color: "#4A4A4A"